2019 D.C. United season

 The 2019 D.C.
 United season was D.C.
 United's 24th season of existence, and their 24th in Major League Soccer, the top flight of American soccer.
 The campaign was the club's first full season playing in Audi Field.
 Previously, United spent 2018 split between the Maryland SoccerPlex, Navy-Marine Corps Memorial Stadium, and Audi Field.

 United finished the season in an upper-mid table position, finishing in 5th place out of 12 in the Eastern Conference, and 10th place out of 24 across the entire league.
 Outside of MLS, United competed in the 2019 U.S. Open Cup, where they were eliminated in the fifth round, and the 2019 MLS Cup Playoffs, where they were eliminated in the first round.

 The 2019 season was also team captain, Wayne Rooney's, final year for United, where he finished the campaign with 11 goals in MLS play and 13 goals across all competitions.
+As of 2025, this is the most recent season United qualified for the playoffs.